-- 1) attendance at lessons, especially etude completion, and general improvement;
+- 2) lesson preparation, especially etude completion, and general improvement;

-- 2) studio class performances;
+- 3) studio class performances;

-- 3) the final jury.
+- 4) the final jury.

-1. Attendance and Lesson Preparation:
+1. Attendance:

 Attendance at all lessons, studio classes, the professor's concerts, student recitals by members of the Violin Studio and special performances (you will be told about these ahead of time) is mandatory.
 An absence I don't know about at least 24 hours ahead of time is UNEXCUSED, and each unexcused absence automatically lowers your grade one whole letter grade for the attendance portion, as well as the lesson preparation portion (see below).
 It is almost impossible to receive an A if you are a "no-show".
-In cases of serious illness or other emergency arising the day of the lesson, text me on my cell phone as well as try to reach me at my office.
+In cases of serious illness or other emergency arising the day of the lesson, leave a message or text me on my cell phone as well as try to reach me at my office.
 Absence due to illness must be verified by a doctor's excuse.
-Always try to call/text me on my cell phone first, anytime between 8 AM and 10 PM.
+Always try to call/text me on my cell phone first, anytime between 8 AM and 11 PM.
 Email will not cover you, so do NOT email without also texting me that you will be missing a lesson.